wry/snippets/README.md

 # snippets
-bunch of tiny examples for libs/frameworks
+bunch of tiny codes that can either help bootstrap work or assist debugging